Never Ever (All Saints song): Music video

 When this song was first released in Europe, the accompanying music video featured the girls first in a swimming pool and then in a house.
 It was shot by fashion photographer Sean Ellis.
+The cinematographer for the video was the legendary Freddie Francis and it would be his final work before his death.
+The video won best British Video of the Year at the 1998 Brit Awards.

 For the United States, the video was re-shot and re-edited in a church.
 When All Saints – The Video was released, it was decided to release both versions on the video, because the European audience hadn't seen both.
 In Canada, MuchMusic played both versions.

 Legacy

 The song was featured on the Guinness World Records for Top British Singles.
 A total of 1,263,658 copies of the single were sold in the UK, making it All Saints' biggest hit; 770,000 copies were sold before it reached number one; this is more than any single ever before in the UK chart history.
 At the 1998 Brit Awards, All Saints won two Brit Awards for this single: Best British Single and Best British Video, beating strong competition from the likes of "Bitter Sweet Symphony" by The Verve, "Song 2" by Blur, "Paranoid Android" by Radiohead and "Something About the Way/Candle in the Wind 1997" by Elton John.

-The melody of the song is based upon an overlay of the hymn tune "New Britain", the most common setting for "Amazing Grace", which according to Ger Tillekens is the reason it became so successful.
-Although the lyrics and music are very different, "Never Ever" is based on a familiar and popular song.